 Egg Muffins with Ham, Cheese, and Bell Pepper

 I love having some of these Egg Muffins with Ham, Cheese, and Bell Pepper in the fridge for a quick and tasty grab-and-go breakfast!
-You can switch out the green pepper for red pepper or use another vegetable if you prefer!
+You can switch out the green pepper for red pepper or use another vegetable if you prefer, and these are extra low in carbs!

-My basic recipe for egg muffins has infinite variations, so I haven’t posted too many individual recipes for the basic egg muffins, but I have shared a few recipes for combinations I make over and over like these Egg Muffins with Ham, Cheese, and Bell Pepper.
-I love the little bits of tender-crisp bell pepper in these, but you can use red pepper or another vegetable if you’re not a green pepper fan.
+My basic recipe for egg muffins has infinite variations for this kind of low-carb breakfast dish to make with whatever you have in the fridge, so I haven’t posted too many individual recipes for egg muffins, but I have shared a few recipes for combinations I make over and over.
+And definitely one that’s a repeater for me is these Egg Muffins with Ham, Cheese, and Bell Pepper.
+I love the little bits of tender-crisp green bell pepper in these, but you can use red pepper or another vegetable if you’re not a green pepper fan.

 What ingredients do you need for this recipe?